awesome-astra/docs/docs/pages/aiml/aws/aws-sagemaker.md

 <img src="../../../../img/sagemaker/screenshots/sagemaker_open-studio.png" />

-**Step 2.** Click the "Open Studio" button after choosing a user profile: this will bring you to the Studio interface. _You may need to create a Studio instance ("SageMaker domain") if you don't have one already._
+**Step 2.** Click the "Open Studio" button after choosing a user profile: this will bring you to the Studio interface. _You may need to create a Studio instance ("SageMaker domain") if you don't have one already.
+Creation of a new domain may take about five minutes._

 <img src="../../../../img/sagemaker/screenshots/sagemaker_open-jumpstart.png" />